Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 • Heat a large soup pot over medium heat.

-• Add the sausage and cook until cooked through, approximately 5 minutes.
+• Add the sausage and cook until cooked through, breaking up as it cooks, approximately 5 minutes.

 • Remove sausage from pot and set aside.